-Raffles Model United Nations is aimed at delegates between the ages of 14 years old to 17 years old (preferably studying in Secondary 2 to JC 1).
+Raffles Model United Nations is primarily aimed at delegates between the ages of 14 and 17 (preferably studying in Secondary 2 to JC 1, or equivalent).

 Can I sign up as an independent delegate?

-Unfortunately, this year, we do not allow for independent registrations.
+Unfortunately, we do not allow for independent registrations this year.
 We will only be accepting registrations from school delegations.
-If you would like to be a part of Raffles Model United Nations 2017 and your school has not been invited, do send an email to firstname.lastname@example.org.
+If you would like to be a part of Raffles Model United Nations 2018 and have not received an invitation through your school, do drop us an email at firstname.lastname@example.org!